Last updated on: May 17, 2024

 Moving expenses

-Mileage Reimbursement in 2024
+Mileage Reimbursement of Employees in 2024

 Tax Cuts and Jobs Act of 2017 temporarily abolished various personal itemized deductions until December 31, 2025, prohibiting taxpayers from claiming deductions for unpaid employee travel expenses.
 Previously, various personal deductions of over 2% of Adjusted Gross Income (AGI) had been deductible.